dh2nguyen/Planarized-Globe-Plot/README.md

 # ***NOTE: This script assumes that your (x,y,z) coordinates have ALREADY been
   # centered such that the origin is (0,0,0).***

+# 4. This script creates a graph that you need to save onto your computer.
+# 5. This script creates a .csv file called "the PGP data.csv"

+# Sample data is included in this folder.
+The file is called "PGP Calibration Sample Data.csv"

        ##### HOW TO FORMAT YOUR DATA FILE TO USE WITH THIS SCRIPT #####